-The most plausible interpretation for the relative increase in Labour vote share in areas that did not have a mayor from the party relates to a "learning channel": rural municipalities that previously did not vote for a Labour mayor appear to have updated more positively from the party's successful implementation of its national reform agenda.
+The most plausible interpretation for the relative increase in Labour vote share in areas that did not have a mayor from the party relates to a "learning channel": Rural municipalities that previously did not vote for a Labour mayor appear to have updated more positively from the party's successful implementation of its national reform agenda.

 We employ three strategies to validate the robustness of our findings and the credibility of our interpretation.
-First, we demonstrate that the results are robust for utilizing data on the affiliation of municipalities' mayors from 1928, either in conjunction with or as an alternative to 1934, and when applying a lagged dependent variable specification (Appendix Figures A11 and A12; Appendix Table A8).
+First, we demonstrate that the results are robust for utilizing data on the affiliation of municipalities' mayors from 1928, either in conjunction with or as an alternative to 1934, and when applying a lagged dependent variable specification (Online Appendix Figures A11 and A12; Online Appendix Table A8).
 Second, we assess the possibility that the differential effects of the reform in municipalities with and without a Labour mayor might arise from the Labour Party typically losing votes in areas where it held local authority.
 We find no signs that local Labour governance led to a decline in the party's vote share prior to the reform, but, in line with our proposed mechanism, local Labour rule predicts a subdued rise in the party's vote share between 1936 and 1945 (Online Appendix Table A9 and Online Appendix Figure A9, panel (b)).

-6.4 Support for the Labour Party among the directly affected and their parents
+6.4.
+Support for the Labour Party among the Directly Affected and Their Parents

-Finally, we use individual-level data from the 1957 election survey, the first of its kind conducted in Norway, to investigate whether those who directly benefited from the schooling reform, or their parents, were more likely to support the Labour Party.
+Finally, we use individual-level data from the 1957 election survey, the first of its kind conducted in Norway, to investigate whether those who directly benefited from the schooling reform or their parents, were more likely to support the Labour Party.
 This survey does not include data on the respondents' municipality of residence, preventing us from calculating treatment intensity at the individual level in this dataset.
 However, we leverage information regarding whether a municipality had a low or high population density in 1957 to approximate the likelihood of respondents residing in affected areas.
 This categorization effectively segregates the data into urban and rural areas, with the latter, as we have observed so far, generally experiencing a higher intensity of treatment.
 In addition, we observe the respondents' and their youngest children's ages.

 The first column of Table 5 examines the likelihood of voting for the Labor Party in the 1957 elections.
 In the top panel, we divide the respondents into four groups defined by their age and type of residential municipality.
 Specifically, we set the age threshold to 33 years because these younger birth cohorts attended primary school during and after the implementation of the reform.
 The estimates presented in the first column of Table 5 show that among older cohorts, those living in rural areas were 13 percentage points less likely to support the Labour Party than those living in urban areas.
-Remarkably, the gap is reversed for younger cohorts, among whom the Labour Party has a (-.133+.186=) 5.3 percentage point higher support in rural than in urban areas.23 This comparison can be interpreted as a differences-in-differences estimate, where (part of) the younger rural birth cohorts were directly affected by the reform, while other groups were not.
-Naturally, this is a less fine-grained comparison than the ones we presented in Section 5 and should be interpreted with greater caution.
-Two potential concerns are worth considering: first, there might be greater attenuation, and second, other differential trends between rural and urban areas might confound this strategy.
-Nevertheless, as Table 5 shows, estimates using this strategy
+Remarkably, the gap is reversed for younger cohorts, among whom the Labour Party has a (-0.133+0.186=) 5.3 percentage point higher support in rural than in urban areas.
+This comparison can be interpreted as a differences-in-differences estimate, where (part of) the younger rural birth cohorts were directly affected by the reform, while other groups were not.
+Naturally, this is a less fine-grained comparison than the ones we presented in Section 5 and should be interpreted with greater

-23Online Appendix Figure A13 reports the corresponding vote shares also for the other main parties.
+23. Online Appendix Figure A13 reports the corresponding vote shares also for the other main parties.